openebs/community/GOVERNANCE.md

 ### Special Maintainer

-A Special Maintainer is appointed by the maintainers to recognize a contributor with expertise and authority in a specific domain.
-Special Maintainers are appointed to have elevated privilege, authority and specific responsibilities.
-The special maintainer role is part of the OpenEBS contributor ladder, and is the primary path from contributor to maintainer.
-Special maintainers are assigned or removed by the maintainers, by vote with 66% approval, and their role and responsibilities are scoped.
-A person can have one or more Special Maintainer responsibilities
+A Special Maintainer is appointed by the Maintainers to recognize a contributor with expertise and authority in a specific domain.
+The domain may be a sub-project, repository, function, or other responsibility defined by the Maintainers.
+Special Maintainers may be granted elevated privileges only for their assigned domain, using the least privilege needed to carry out the responsibilities approved by the Maintainers.

+Special Maintainers are assigned or removed by the Maintainers, by vote with 66% approval.
+Their approved scope, responsibilities, and any related access should be recorded in the [MAINTAINERS](./MAINTAINERS.md#special-maintainers) document.
+A person can have one or more Special Maintainer responsibilities.

-OpenEBS has appointed or may appoint special maintainers for following roles:
+OpenEBS has appointed or may appoint Special Maintainers for the following roles:

 * CNCF Liaison
   * To be a primary point of contact between the project and CNCF